 Father Pierre Teilhard de Chardin envisioned humanity as evolving toward the “Omega Point,” a point of union of all of creation drawing together in Christ.
 The Omega Point, Teilhard observes, is the endpoint of the historical process.

 Perhaps we can see glimpses of this wonderful and exciting world view in the theology of St. Paul:

 “There is no Jew or Greek . . .
 Christ is everything in all of you” (Col. 3:10).

 “Let us profess the truth in love and grow toward the full maturity of Christ the head.
 Through him the whole body [the world?] grows and with the proper functioning of the members joined firmly together by each supporting ligament, builds itself up in love” (Ephesians 4:16)

 Thus, we are part of something larger than ourselves.
 With each generation, we ARE growing closer to the goal of all humanity ~ complete and utter union with Christ ~ even though we don’t perceive it!

-If we keep that in mind as we look forward in hope to 2021, as we climb out of a year still filled with worries about getting covid, cooped up in our homes for weeks-on-end, trying to cope with loneliness, or perhaps reaching out to a friend or relative whose family member has passed, or wondering how to react to the racism that reared its ugly head throughout the summer and has impacted our police communities . . . .we can look upon this process with hope that, despite our failures in love, humanity will one day grow into loving relationship with all there is!
+If we keep that in mind as we look forward in hope to 2023, as we climb out of a year still filled with worries about getting covid or feeding our family, or trying to cope with loneliness, or wondering if we will will have stable work again.. . . .we can look upon this process with hope that, despite our failures in love, humanity will one day grow into loving relationship with all there is!